kwiatks/climate-change-setup-oxford/README.md

 # Climate change Hackathon Setup : 7-9th Feb 2020

-## get an IBMId and IBM Cloud login
+## Get an IBMId and IBM Cloud login

 A short video that that shows the sign-up process for IBM Cloud through the Academic Initiative.
 <!-- short video that shows the sign up process using current UI. up to 1:45 (thereafter goes into VMWare console in Softlayer)